omegabiscuit/CostaSK/README.md

 ### Notes:

 * An officer is defined by ability to speak in `/o`.
-If you can speak in `/o` you are an officer as far as DSK is concerned.
+If you can speak in `/o` you are an officer as far as CSK is concerned.
 * Tier items dropped in the vault will use the normal list.
 Only the actual armor tokens use the token list.

 ### TODO: